I Destroyed Plates, a Printer, and Sharp Objects at a Rage Room to Try and De-Stress!

-I received an email from journalist Sam Gutierrez who was writing a piece for the Oprah Magazine about dealing with stress by visiting a rage room.
-She asked to interview me about whether they are helpful or not in relieving stress.
-Sam very helpfully included a link to a NYTimes article about rage rooms (which I appreciated as I had never heard of rage rooms before).
+I opend up my emails and saw that I received an email from journalist Sam Gutierrez who was writing a piece for the Oprah Magazine.
+I had seen Oprah’s shows, I had even been invited to be in the audience for her show on Postpartum Depression, and I was very excited about being asked to do an interview for an article in her magazine!
+The article was about dealing with stress by visiting a rage room and Sam wanted my opinion about whether they are helpful or not in relieving stress.
+She very helpfully included a link to a NYTimes article about rage rooms (which I appreciated as I had never heard of rage rooms before).
 Even though I was new to the concept of rage rooms, I have over two decades of clinical experience helping people develop coping skills to manage stress and anger, so I replied I would be happy to be interviewed and then I quickly read the NYTimes piece!

-You can read the whole Oprah Magazine article online by clicking the title above or the image of Sam going at an old printer with a sledgehammer.
+You can read the whole Oprah Magazine article online by clicking the link at the end of this article.

 “Truthfully, I was skeptical to give a rage room a shot.
 Sure, I may have been a psych major and do advocate for going to therapy, but could this really help people feel better?
 For that answer, I talked to experts Dr. Sarah Allen and Dr. Deborah Offner—who both had their reservations as well.